-9. Do I need a lawyer?
+Do I need a lawyer?

 No. The NewsMedia Council requires complainants to sign a waiver agreeing not to pursue legal action, and will not accept legal submissions from either side.
 The NNC is not a court of law.

-10. What will this cost me?
+What will this cost?

-11. What is the media organization required to do if my complaint is upheld?
+What is the media organization required to do if my complaint is upheld?

-Media organizations: How to respond to a complaint
+News media organizations: How to respond to a complaint

-If you have not already communicated with the complainant to see if the problem can be resolved, please do so as quickly as possible.
+- If you have not already communicated with the complainant to see if the problem can be resolved, please do so as quickly as possible.

-13. What happens when the Council makes a ruling?
+What happens when the Council makes a ruling?

-If a complaint is upheld, you must publish a fair report, including the text of the decision.
-You may also publish a report when a complaint has been dismissed, or publish a link to the NNC decision.
+While not required, you may also publish a report or link to the decision when a complaint has been dismissed or resolved due to corrective action.
 Members are encouraged to report on all hearing decisions of the NewsMedia Council.

 NewsMedia Council Hearings

-14. What does a hearing involve?
+What does a hearing involve?

-In the event that a hearing is held, the complainant and the news organization are invited and encouraged to participate before a panel where both parties are given opportunity to fully present their views.
+In the event that a hearing is held, the complainant and the news organization are invited and encouraged to participate before a panel where both parties are given opportunity to present their views.

 Panel members will have opportunity to question both parties, and both parties will be allowed to make final statements.
-All comments will be addressed through the hearing chair.

-15. Who is on the hearing panel?
+Who is on the hearing panel?

 When will I know the result?

-If the complaint is upheld, it must be published in the news media organization, and a copy of the adjudication will be distributed for publication and posted on the NNC website.
+If the complaint is upheld, the decision must be published in the news media organization, and will be distributed for publication and posted on the NNC website.

 NNC decisions on hearings are final.
 There is no appeal process.